 Rest time to improve your strength

 Strength workouts focus on reaching your maximum power in each set.
 Squats, bench presses, overhead presses, and deadlifts are the big four of a strength routine.
-Even though the duration can change based on your repetitions, taking approximately 2-5 minutes rest is optimal for increasing power.
+Even though the duration can change based on your repetitions, taking approximately 2-5 minutes of rest is optimal for increasing power.

 Rest time to build endurance